MitkoVtori/Mitko.Vtori-World/README.md

 # Mitko.Vtori personal blog

 This is my first website.
-It was just a school project but after I made it, I decided to create something cool.
+It has helpful information, games, lots of pages & more.
 <br>
 # <a href="https://mitkovtori.github.io/Mitko.Vtori-World/">Click to see the website</a>
 ### the games page introduction ▼ ▼ ▼